AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 ## Builders Guide
 ### Step 1: Project Setup

 Let’s set up a project folder first.
-We create a project directory and navigate into that directory:
+Create a project directory and, then, navigate into that directory:

 ```bash
 mkdir truffleApp